top of page

 Preschool

-Preschool 3 to 4 years * Expanded Capacity
+Preschool 3 to 5 years

-Preschool/Pre-K Counts 3 to 5 years
+Pre-K Counts 3 to 5 years

 School Age

-Before & After Kindergarten to 4th Grade *Expanded Capacity
+Before & After Kindergarten to 4th Grade

 The Owls and Eagles classes include activities to enrich learning, provide for social emotional growth and give kids an opportunity for free play and social interaction during the hours before and after school.
 Families may also sign up for their children to attend no-school days. â€‹